KCErb/lucky-hasura-docker/README.md

 The last thing I'll point out here is a comment found in a few places throughout the project: `HTTPS_SWITCH`.
 This is for running a production setup in development.
 Unless you want to go to the trouble to convince your local system that https is a thing you can do, you'll need to comment out the lines marked here in order to `docker stack deploy` locally with Traefik in place.
 It's kind of a hassle, but boils down to just commenting out a the lines marked by this "switch".

 Now let's look at the TOML file.
-It just defines the HTTPS entrypoint and the HTTP redirect as well as providing the docker link so that we can do some service discovery in that `docker-compose.traefik` file.
+It just defines the HTTPS entrypoint and the HTTP redirect as well as providing the docker link so that we can do some service discovery in that `docker-compose.swarm.yml` file.

 If you have any other questions about this aspect of things, try to read through and understand the docker-compose setup we have here.
 There's a lot going on and it took a long time to figure out with lots of debugging.
 Hopefully for you it'll just work.